deusfinance/deus-docs/docs/profit.md

 ## Where Do These Profits come from?

-In the event there is more profits than losses from traders the exchange relies on Vaults, these vaults are overcollaterized by 350% meaning for every $1 being traded there has to be $3.50 locked.
+In the event there is more profits than losses from traders the exchange relies on Vaults, these vaults are overcollaterized by a certain percentage lets say for example: 350% that would mean for every $1 being traded there has to be $3.50 locked.
-In the very rare case of traders still profiting more than this there is also an insurance fund and also the Deus treasury.
+In the very rare case of traders still profiting more than this there is was an Insurance Fund created.